-reasons I love these old fashioned donuts
+reasons I love this recipe:

 2. You can make them without a donut pan!